UIUC-PPL/ck/README.rst

 Readonly Variables
 ==================
 NAME supports defining readonly variables via the :code:`CK_READONLY` macro.
 One can forward declare readonly variables using the :code:`CK_EXTERN_READONLY` macro.
-Note that when the types of readonly variables contain commas, they must be enclosed within parenthesis.
-For example, :code:`CK_READONLY((std::map<int, int>), kReadonlyMap)` is a correct declaration.
+Note that types of readonly variables containing commas must be enclosed within parenthesis.
+For example, :code:`CK_READONLY((std::map<int, int>), kReadonlyMap)` is a valid declaration.